 - the misuse of the cloud environment.

-Biometric technologies are believed to address some of these security and privacy issues with greater efficiency.
+Biometric technologies aim to address some of these security and privacy issues with greater efficiency.

-On the one hand, the development of biometrics contributes significantly to preventing frauds and money laundering.
+On the one hand, the development of biometrics contributes significantly to preventing fraud and money laundering.
 On the other hand, users find instant authentication based on the iris and fingertips scanning more beneficial as it eliminates the need for memorising complicated credentials.

 Blockchain technology is also a great troubleshooter when it comes to cyber-security.

 How can FinTech companies benefit from using blockchain?

 The blockchain is a decentralised system with myriads of transactions recorded in a distributed database.

 The data stored in blockchain can’t be altered due to the structure and nature of the system.
 Every single block has a description of the previous element presented in the form of a hash value.
 Since all the blocks are compiled into a chain, the attributes of transactions can’t be forged.

-Implementing urgent measures and utilising the latest technologies in data protection such as biometrics and blockchain will help Fintech companies to achieve higher results in cyber-security.
+Implementing urgent measures and utilising the latest technologies in data protection, such as biometrics and blockchain, will help Fintech companies achieve higher cyber-security results.

-Now you’re aware of the fintech trends 2020 that are going to change the shape of the industry soon.
+Now you’re aware of the fintech trends 2020 that will change the shape of the industry soon.
 If you’re contemplating financial application development or adjustment of your corporate strategy to new moves, focus on the following: